Maria1709/Boxplot/README.md

 To run this notebook, you must have [Jupyter](https://jupyter.org/) installed on your machine.
 You can install this using the [Anaconda](https://www.anaconda.com/) Python distribution.

-The notebok itself is called "Boxplot.pynb"
+The notebok itself is called "Boxplot.pynb".

 Summary of the history of the box plot